How do I file a complaint?

 Download and print a Consumer Complaint Form.

 Complete the entire form and attach copies of all documents pertaining to the complaint.
-Important documents that need to be included are inspection reports, service agreements, escrow instructions, deposit or payment receipts, and related information.
+Important documents that need to be included are:

 Once the complaint form is completed and the documentation is attached, mail the complaint to: